Welcome to today's edition of the Rush 24-7 podcast.

 And that's precisely what we're doing here.

-And it's never ever going to work.
+And it's never, ever going to work.

-We had an excess malinvestment, government directed in housing.
+We had an excess malinvestment, government-directed in housing.

-That's gotta be worn off.
+That's got to be worn off.

-And once that the housing prices get back to normal, and if we would have allowed Wall Street to fail, we would have allowed bankruptcies to occur, then all of a sudden we reach a natural bottom and we start growing again.
+And once the housing prices get back to normal, and if we would have allowed Wall Street to fail, we would have allowed bankruptcies to occur, then all of a sudden we reach a natural bottom and we start growing again.

-But we're now in an entitlement society, and we can never have a downturn, and the fine-tuners can prevent it, just like John Maynard Keynes thought he could prevent it.
+And the fine-tuners can prevent it, just like John Maynard Keynes thought he could prevent it.

 Well, I got a little news for you.

-The big government spending in the 1930s didn't prevent the depression.
+The big government spending in the 1930s didn't prevent the Depression.

 They exacerbated it.